NanoComp/meep/doc/docs/Python_User_Interface.md

 The subpixel smoothing is based on an adaptive quadrature scheme with properties `subpixel_maxeval` and `subpixel_tol` which can be specified using the `Simulation` constructor.

-Grids which are symmetric (e.g., mirror, rotation) must be explicitly defined.
-One way to implement this is by overlapping a given `MaterialGrid` object with a symmetrized copy of itself.
+It is possible to overlap any number of different `MaterialGrid`s.
+This can be useful for defining grids which are symmetric (e.g., mirror, rotation).
+One way to set this up is by overlapping a given `MaterialGrid` object with a symmetrized copy of itself.
 In the case of spatially overlapping `MaterialGrid` objects (with no intervening objects), any overlapping points are computed using the method `grid_type` which is one of `"U_MIN"` (minimum of the overlapping grid values), `"U_PROD"` (product), `"U_MEAN"` (mean), `"U_DEFAULT"` (topmost material grid).
 In general, these `"U_*"` options allow you to combine any material grids that overlap in space with no intervening objects.

 </div>